Viq111/HemeraEnder3/README.md

 Hello!
 This repo should (hopefully) help you put an Hemera onto an Ender 3 Pro in the year 2021 in a breeze.
 I mostly created this because I was following [Hemera to Ender 3 - Complete guide](https://www.youtube.com/watch?v=oY1F7fUBHrc) but some information was outdated; hopefully this will help one or two people in the future.

-This is not meant to be a complete guide but a diff to the video [Hemera to Ender 3 - Complete guide](https://www.youtube.com/watch?v=oY1F7fUBHrc) so you should go watch it first and then come back here.
+This is not meant to be a complete guide but a diff to the [video above](https://www.youtube.com/watch?v=oY1F7fUBHrc) so you should go watch it first and then come back here.

 As a headsup, you can definitely do the installation in three steps: first the Hemera, second adding the part-cooling fan (I still had great success without a part cooling fan at first), third the BLTouch.